IPO vs FPO: Key Difference Between FPO and IPO

-An IPO is when a company sells shares to the public for the first time and lists on a stock exchange.
-An FPO is when an already listed company issues more shares to raise funds.
+An IPO is when a private company sells shares to the public for the first time.
+An FPO is when an already listed company issues more shares later.
+IPOs are riskier; FPOs are more stable.

 3 min

 An IPO (Initial Public Offering) launches a private company into public markets by selling shares for the first time, while an FPO (Follow‑on Public Offering) is an additional share issuance by an already listed firm.
-In early July 2025, India saw its largest IPO of the year: HDB Financial Services, valued at $1.5 billion, rose over 13% on debut amid strong demand.
-The IPO pipeline remains robust, with firms like NSDL, Credila and Tata Capital targeting a combined $2.4 billion in July.
+In early July 2025, India witnessed its biggest IPO of the year as HDB Financial Services raised about $1.5 billion and gained over 13% on listing, driven by strong investor demand.
+The IPO pipeline stayed strong, with NSDL, Credila, and Tata Capital planning to raise a combined $2.4 billion in July.

 What is an IPO?